altamash-ali/Employee-Directory/README.md

 ```

 ## Functionality to be Added
 The app must have the following functionalities.
-Intially Add Employee button navigate to the form page that you will suppose to make a new form but due to lack of time it doesn't work as a responsive or interactive UI design. the form should be styled and validated using CSS and JavaScript.
+Intially Add Employee button navigate to the form page that you will suppose to make a new form but due to lack of time it doesn't work as a responsive or interactive UI design and in the form page there is cancel button at the last in the form section, that button will return to navigate employee directory page.
+The form should be styled and validated using CSS and JavaScript.
 Fields: First Name, Last Name, Email, Department, Role.
 The filter button has popup or toggle function that allows filtering employees by:
 First Name, Department, Role.